+Table 50 Properties for Floating Elements

 An ordered sequence with floating components is similar to an unordered sequence except only the floating elements may be out of order.

 Within an ordered sequence with floating components a non-floating array element must have its occurrences appearing contiguously, so any floating elements cannot appear in between occurrences of the array element.(In other words, property dfdl:floating 'yes' only makes a statement about the floating element, not about any other elements in the sequence.)